keithhamilton/transposer/README.rst

 transposer
 ==========
 You got columnar data?
 Turn that into row-wise data!!
 You got row-wise data??
 Turn it into columnar data!!!
-SAY WUT?!?
+WUT?!?

 (transposer transposes columns and rows in delimited text files)